Deam0on/deepEMIA/README.md

 # deepEMIA

-DeepEMIA is a comprehensive deep learning toolkit for electron microscopy and scientific image analysis.
+Deep(learning) E(lectron) MI(croscopy) A(nalysis) is a comprehensive deep learning toolkit for electron microscopy and scientific image analysis.
 It offers a robust pipeline for dataset preparation, model training, hyperparameter optimization, evaluation, scalable inference, and automated measurement extraction, with both CLI and web interfaces.

 ---